KisaragiEffective/WGTabCompleter/README.md

 # WGTabCompleter
-what?! the WorldGuard doesn't have tab completion?!
+Wait a sec...
+WorldGuard doesn't have tab completion?!